ltonetwork/documentation/index.md

 _Contracts and laws are not something static, but something that is dynamic and can be automation and allow for participation and are understandable by people without legal knowledge._

+### Note to Readers

+The issues list for this draft can be found at <https://github.com/legalthings/livecontracts-specs/issues>.
+For additional information, see <http://livecontracts.io/>.

+To provide feedback, use this issue tracker, the communication methods listed on the homepage, or email the document editors.

+### Copyright Notice

+Copyright (c) 2017 LegalThings One.
+All rights reserved.

+You may use this specification under the [Creative Commons Attribution 4.0 International Public License](https://raw.githubusercontent.com/legalthings/livecontracts-specifications/master/LICENSE).

 ## General

 ### Cryptography